faboussard/faboussard/README.md

 👩‍💻 Fanny Boussard - Software Engineer - Supply Chain expert - speaks English, French, Spanish, German and some Italian and Bosnian

-After 8 years working in the Supply Chain I decided to broad up my perspectives and learn some coding at School 42 in Lyon.
 Welcome to my GitHub!
 I’m Fanny Boussard, a dedicated software engineer with a focus on C++ and system development.

+After 8 years working in the Supply Chain management I decided to broad up my perspectives and learn how to code and develop apps at School 42 in Lyon.

 - 🔭 I’m currently working on ... creating a webserver in c++
-- 🌱 I’m currently learning ... c++ :)
+- 🌱 I’m currently learning ... c++ and javascript
 - 🤔 I’m looking for help with ... discovering new technos, new projects, new possibilities with code writing !
-- 💬 Ask me about ... why I love making class in C++.
+- 💬 Ask me about ... how parsing is so satisfying.
 - 📫 How to reach me: see my email below !
 I am a natural social-path ;) Reach me !
 I love to talk, even about your grandma.
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Did you know some vultures eat only bones ?
 I am a nature and animal lover, test me on it !  🦅

-## 🛠 Skills and Expertise

-- **Languages:** C, JavaScript, React Js, MongoDB, SQL, C++, Python, Bash
-- **Tools:** Docker, Linux, SQL/NoSQL, GitHub (issues management, actions, atomic commits), dotfiles
-- **Focus:** System-level programming, algorithm optimization, shell scripting

 ## **Technical Skills**